 Open Door began in 1973 as an outreach program of Church of the Advent.
-At first it was just an office with Libby Higgins sitting and listening to neighbors — their issues, joys, complaints, and hopes.
-Slowly, Libby began to understand some of the services that could touch people’s lives in this area of Walnut Hills; she and others in the church set up some specific services for clients.
-Among the most important were the Representative Payee Program, the Food Pantry and help with access to other governmental services.
+At first, the ministry was one of listening.
+The founding director, Libby Higgins, sat and listened — their issues, joys, complaints, and hopes.
+Slowly, Libby began to understand some of the services that could touch people’s lives in this area of Walnut Hills; she and others in the church established some specific services for clients.
+Among the most important were the representative payee program, the food pantry, and help with access to other governmental services.

-As the ministry grew, the basement of the Church was re-purposed to house these programs and other services, including a parish nurse.
+As the Open Door Ministry grew, the basement of the church was repurposed to house these programs and other services, including a parish nurse.
 Others joined in leadership: Angelo Puopolo and Evie Foulkes both served as directors.
 Volunteers from the church and elsewhere continue to support the programs and connect with neighbors.
-Programs have changed and adapted to the dynamic needs of the neighborhood — the Open Door continues to listen to learn how to help.
+Programs have changed and adapted to the dynamic needs of the neighborhood: the Open Door continues to listen to learn how to partner and support the community.

 JoAnn McIntosh joined Open Door as director in 2016.
 One priority was a facelift for the basement to make it more inviting and serviceable.
 JoAnn and a team from Church of the Advent are working to envision what Open Door should look like in the next decade.